Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

 After adding segments, we changed the virtual address and physical address by adding the size of added segment to the offset of original `LOAD` segment respectively.

-From hear on, it is enough to fix the parts that are different from the existing elf step by step, and details will be mentioned later.
+From here on, it is enough to fix the parts that are different from the existing `elf` step by step, and details will be mentioned later.

 ### 3.6.
 Craft Dynamic Entries